Nation of Islam: Wallace Fard Muhammad

 The early NOI faced problems from law enforcement.
-In 1932 the Detroit Police Department arrested an NOI member for a murder which they claimed was a human sacrifice.
+In 1932 the Detroit Police Department arrested an NOI member for murder.
 The police then raided the Nation's headquarters and arrested Fard Muhammad, but he was soon released.
-Subsequently, he would be arrested several further times; his September 1933 arrest for disorderly conduct in Chicago would be his last known verified whereabouts.
+He would be subsequently arrested several further times, with his September 1933 Chicago arrest for disorderly conduct constituting his last known verified whereabouts.
 In 1934, Fard Muhammad disappeared without notifying his followers or designating a successor.
-Rumors spread that he had moved to Europe or that he had been killed, either by the police or by former followers.